4GeeksAcademy/python-lists-loops-programming-exercises/exercises/08.1-Merge_list/README.md

  ## 💡 Hint:

-- You will have to loop though each list and insert their items into a new list.
+- You will have to loop through each list and insert their items into a new list.

  ## Expected result: